JavaPipe review: underrated but ready to make a splash?

 |WordPress hosting||Bloggers, beginners, and WordPress sites looking to maximize functions and security.|

 |PHP hosting||Advanced security, more flexibility, and websites that rely heavily on a CMS.|

 |Java hosting||Developers, web-based apps, and websites with user-oriented content.|

 |Dedicated server hosting||Sites with heavy traffic, game servers, and advanced users that want complete control over the server.|

 Since WordPress powers 42% of the web and is beginner-friendly, most of us start our hosting journey with it – making it an extremely popular choice.
 It is also the star of this JavaPipe review.

-You can host an unlimited number of websites on the plan, as long as you have enough resources.
-Speaking of resources, JavaPipe WordPress hosting plan comes with 20GB SSD storage, 1TB of bandwidth, and unlimited databases.
+However, regardless of the location, it's still the same plan with identical server resources.
+Now speaking of resources, JavaPipe WordPress hosting plan comes with unlimited websites, 20GB SSD storage, 1TB of bandwidth, and unlimited databases.